Jefferson Library, Greenwich Village

 solicited and published Bulbach's article, Either Exclusivity

-or Sustainability, regarding fiber art organizations
+or Sustainability, regarding fiber art organization

 policies perpetuating the field's extreme lacks of diversity